Skip to content

 Interaction

-The command lists detected patterns and any proposed skills.
-For each proposed skill, you can:
+Lists detected patterns and any proposed skills.
+For each proposed skill, you choose from an interactive menu:

 $ openkoi learn